hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 ```
 {
   "type": "Forward"
-  "to": "DID#key"
-  "from": "DID#key" (optional)
+  "to": "DID or key needed to construct next hop"
   "message": "<Base64(AuthCrypt or AnonCrypt(Application Layer Message)>"
 }
 ```

-The Sender - the Agent that constructs the Application Layer Message - also constructs the Forward message.
+The original Sender - the Agent that constructs the Application Layer Message - also constructs the first wrapping Forward message.
 No one other than the intended recipient can access any data elements of the Application Layer Message.

-The use of DID#key follows the DID Specification standard for indicating which key from the DIDDoc is to be used to decrypt the message.
-Since the public keys within a DIDDoc might be controlled by different Agents (e.g. Edge Agents on an iPhone or an iPad), the *key* is included in the "to" and "from" address to indicate as that may be necessary for routing the message to the correct recipient Agent.

-The "from" field is optional and may be able to be used to inform the Sender if the message could not be delivered to the recipient.
-It's not clear (yet) if this can generally be supported given the (usually) asynchronous nature of the Wire Transport protocols.

-> Note: The following assumes that messages are sent using AuthCrypt if possible, so that the recipient can be certain of the Sender.
-If the reasons for using Auth vs. AnonCrypt are different, the following, and the format of the forward, may change.

-The choice of using AnonCrypt or AuthCrypt is based on the state of the known DIDs between the Sender and Receiver.
-If the message is being sent using one of a pairwise DID set, both sides implicitly know the state of the connection and AuthCrypt can be used.
-If only one DID is known by both parties at the time of transmission, AnonCrypt must be used.
-For example, on the first message of the sequence to initiate a connection, only one DID is known to both parties and so AnonCrypt must be used.
-After that, both sides know a DID for each other and AuthCrypt can be used.
+The recipient of a Forward message knows to use its own key to decrypt the message; if decryption doesn't work, then it has received the message in error.

+The "to" field may contain a DID, or it may contain just a key.
+If it's a key, then the forwarding is within the current domain.
+If it's a DID, then the forward crosses a domain boundary.

+In some cases, not enough is known to use AuthCrypt, so the message must be AnonCrypted.
+In other cases, either encryption algorithm is possible, and the sender can choose whether they want to be known to the receiver.
+Some receivers may refuse to forward messages from anonymous senders, but others may permit it; the spec allows either choice...

+Forward messages are only used when the recipient has a duty to forward to some other party; sending party X a Forward message where the target of the forward is X is a degenerate case that should be optimized into a simple wire message instead.
+However, if X receives a request to forward a message to X, X should unpackage the forward and examine the inner payload, for maximum robustness.

 ##### Forward Routing

-When an Agent receives a message intended for them (they control the "To" DID), they can decrypt the payload message and process it.

-If an Agent receives a Forward message for which they are not the intended recipient, they must Forward the identical message on to another Agent.
-There are two cases to consider - forwarding the message to an agent within their domain, or to an agent outside their domain.

-###### Forwarding Within A Domain

-Within a domain, it is assumed that each Agent knows enough about their role in the domain to know what to do with the forward message they received.
-If the Agent is part of the outbound domain, they may know that all such messages go to an Agency Sender for cross domain delivery.
-If the Agent is receiving an inbound message for the domain, they may know how to send directly to the recipient - e.g. they have access to a mapping table of arbitrary DIDs to TDIDs.

-**Question**: A protocol for managing TDIDs and DID mapping tables within a domain is necessary.
-Should it be included here?
-It really is implementation specific, but an reference implementation might be useful to describe.

-###### Forwarding Across Domains

-When an Agent responsible for sending messages outside a domain receives an envelope, they resolve the "To" DID and, from the DIDDoc, determine what they need to know (physical endpoint and transport public key) to forward the message using the wire protocol.

-**ASIDE**: This is where it might be useful for the endpoint in the pairwise DID to be the Domain Endpoint's TDID.
-If pairwise DIDs contains the actual endpoint and public key of the Domain Endpoint, every pairwise DID in an Agency must be updated when that Agency public key is rotated (or endpoint changed).
-If the pairwise DIDs contain the Domain Endpoint's TDID, it can be rotated within minimal effort.
-Pairwise DIDs would only need to be updated when changing the Domain Endpoint for the Identity Relationship - e.g. when changing Agencies - likely a far rarer event.
+The normal case when an agent receives a Forward message is that the message is not intended for them; that's why it's a "Forward".
+In such a case, the agent takes the inner wire message (the "message" field of the Forward message) and transmits it to the new target, if they can reach the new target directly--or, if they do not know the full route to the recipient, they construct a new Forward message, suitable for an agent "closer" to the recipient, name the more distant recipient as before, and retransmit.

 #### Transport Message: Multiplex